graphql/graphql-spec/spec/Section 5 -- Validation.md

 in the non-null argument (`nonNullBooleanArg`) because the variable provides a default value in the query.
 This behavior is explicitly supported for compatibility with earlier editions of this specification.
-GraphQL authoring tools may wish to report this is a warning with the suggestion to replace `Boolean` with `Boolean!` to avoid ambiguity.
+GraphQL authoring tools may wish to report this as a warning with the suggestion to replace `Boolean` with `Boolean!` to avoid ambiguity.

 ```graphql example